 About

-I seek to break down knowledge barriers between fields: I founded the successful AI for Conservation slack community (with over 1000 members), I am the Biodiversity Community Lead for Climate Change AI, and I am the founding director of the Caltech Summer School on Computer Vision Methods for Ecology.
-I work closely with Microsoft AI for Earth, Google Research, and Wildlife Insights where I help turn my research into usable tools for the ecological community.
+I seek to break down knowledge barriers between fields: I founded the successful AI for Conservation slack community (with over 2000 members), I am the Biodiversity Community Lead for Climate Change AI, and I am the founding director of the Caltech Summer School on Computer Vision Methods for Ecology.
+I work closely with Microsoft AI for Good, Google Research, and Wildlife Insights where I help turn my research into usable tools for the ecological community.

 I believe STEM should be accessible to all, regardless of gender, race, age, nationality, sexuality, or religion.
 My experiences as a professional ballerina, a nontraditional student, and a queer woman have taught me the value of unique and diverse perspectives, both inside and outside of the research community.
 I am passionate about increasing diversity and inclusion in STEM through mentorship, teaching, and outreach, and was honored to have my DEI efforts recognized with the inaugural Caltech Computing and Mathematical Sciences Department Gradient for Change Award and the inaugural Caltech Engineering and Applied Science Division New Horizons Award.